NMFS-RADFish/boilerplate/README.md

 In this test, we are testing that whenever a row is clicked, the `navigate` function is called from `react-router-dom`.
 Here we introduce another concept of "mocking"

+> Notice how we are using a `queryByTestId` method here.
+This is a useful hook to implement in your application code to make testing your components simpler, by making it easy to query for them within the testing library.
+Learn more about `data-testid` here: https://testing-library.com/docs/queries/bytestid/

 ### Testing mocks

 When writing unit tests, you should only be concerned with testing the code that you or your team authored, and shouldn't be concerned about unit testing third party code.
 This is the case with `react-router-dom`.
 In our case, we simply want to make sure that the `navigate` function is being called when the row is clicked, and shouldn't be concerned (at this point) what navigate actually does under the hood.
 With mocks, we can intercept these third party function calls, and return static values in order to validate that our integration is behaving as expected at the unit test level.